milvusrobotics/docs/source/3_2_inside_of_ros.rst

 	$ rosnode list

 This command prints list of the ROS nodes that are currently running.
-You can find your previously runned robot steering node.
-Also type just single rosnode command to see simple help:
+You can find your previously ran robot steering node.
+Also type just single ``rosnode`` command to see simple help:

 ::